MaxRohowsky/best-github-profile-readme/README.md

 We encourage you to contribute to "Best GitHub Profile READMEs"!

-Please check out the Contributing to Ruby on Rails guide for guidelines about how to proceed.
+Please check out the [Contributing guide](CONTRIBUTING.md) for guidelines about how to proceed.

 Let's make this the most popular source for GitHub Profile Inspiration!